Welcome to: James Russell Publishing

 My Personal Testimony

-Arizona is a nice place to buy motorcycles as they are about $3,000 cheaper than Nevada, California prices.
+Arizona is a nice place to buy motorcycles as they are about $3,000 cheaper than Nevada, or California prices.
 I believe it is to attract out of state buyers.
 I know I saved buying in Arizona.
 Other states also have low prices.
 Consider buying out of state and see if you can save money.
-I bought a new Victory Kingpin in 2011 and got a great price in Yuba City, CA nobody could beat in the state I reside in.
+I bought a new Victory Kingpin in 2011 and got a great price in Yuba City, CA nobody could beat in the state I reside in at the time was Nevada.
 I bought a new "factory ordered custom" Sportster in 2012 in Folsom, California and I saved $4,300 from dealers in the state I reside in.
-It pays to shop around.
+It pays to shop around and ask for a good deal.
+Also helps to buy in the winter months!
 I was just in that Folsom Harley-Dealership in August and the prices of their bikes were awesomely low on the "price tag" yet.
 I will most certainly buy another bike from Folsom H-D. I had a recall notice, took it to a local H-D dealer and they were "too busy" to see my bike.
 Next day I take it to Folsom H-D without an appointment and in 1.5 hours the bike bike was fixed (voltage regulator replaced due to a bad batch in production) and I was on my way.
 If you live near California or just want a great deal no-nonsense Harley-Davidson, new or used go to Folsom, California and get ready to ride home with a bike at a nice price.
 Currently Jim and Andy I know are reliable salespersons at that dealership.
+With over 60,000 miles on the 1200 XL Custom Sportster all I do is change the oil, replace tires and ride.

 "Learn to Install New Tires on Your Motorcycle and Fix Flat Tires" click to learn more.
 Even Installing and Balancing Harley-Davidson Tires Too... stop paying, do it yourself... it's easy.